 My morning pages journals were filled with negativity in the form of complaints, grief, anger, sadness, self-sabotage, disempowerment, frustration and more.
 Yet, after I was finished writing each morning, I felt clearer.
 I could see positive polarities that my negative thoughts had been obscuring.

+Many of us rarely get beyond the negative self-talk that eddies around in our heads.
 You could think of Morning Pages as your daily negativity cleanse!
-Many of us rarely get beyond the negative self-talk that eddies around in our heads.
-We might have fleeting ideas about inspiring projects and larger life goals, and then easily get caught in distraction, doubt, and negative self-talk.
-Morning Pages give our negative thoughts a voice and a place, so they do not dominate our day.
+You might have fleeting ideas about inspiring projects and larger life goals, and then easily get caught in distraction, doubt, and negative self-talk.
+Morning Pages give your negative thoughts a voice and a place, so they do not dominate your day.